wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#get_involved](#get_involved) [#graduate](#graduate) [#student_life](#student_life) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/10">Discussions View</a></span>

 ---
-<h2 class="anchored" id="is-there-a-student-group-within-our-department--school">Is there a student group within our department / school?</h2>
-<a id=120></a>

- Yes!
-The [ACM](http://www.acm.org/) is an international organization for those who study or practice computer science or computer engineering.
-ACM is an umbrella organization for varoius special interest groups, each of which concentrates on a specific area of computer science.
-For example, [SIGPLAN](http://www.sigplan.org/) is th special interest group on programming languages.
- Many colleges and universities have student-organized ACM chapters, and we are fortunate to have a vibrant [WashU ACM](https://acm.wustl.edu/) chapter here.
-We strongly encourage you to check out their web page, follow their twitter feed, and attend events.
-The chapter typically organizes speakers, trivia nights, movie nights, registration discussion, and a fireside chat each semester with faculty.

- Yes!
-All SEAS students are invited to particpate in [EnCouncil](http://encouncil.wustl.edu/).
-They organize social and academic events, and our faculty and administration look to EnCouncil to provide feedback about our offerings and programs.

-<span class="tag-links">[#acm](#acm) [#get_involved](#get_involved) [#graduate](#graduate) [#needs_review](#needs_review) [#student_life](#student_life) [#undergraduate](#undergraduate)</span>
-<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/120">Discussions View</a></span>

----
 <h2 class="anchored" id="is-there-any-news-i-should-see-about-registration">Is there any news I should see about registration?</h2>